migueletto/PumpkinOS/README.md

     brew install sdl2

-Then, clone the respository and compule it using:
+Then, clone the respository and compile it using:

     cd PumpkinOS/src
     ./mk.sh Darwin 64